 Section 21.
 This section provides language mandating the criminal history system board provide the National Instant Criminal Background Check System with information regarding persons who have placed under a conservator or guardian due to being incapacitated.

 Section 22.
-This section mandates that the department of mental health forward information regarding anyone who has been confined to a mental hospital or institution over the last 20 years to the criminal history systems board.
+This section mandates that the department of mental health forward information regarding anyone who has been confined to a mental hospital or institution over the last 20 years to the Criminal Justice Information Services.
 It further requires the department to update that information on a quarterly basis.
 This information is to be provided to the National Instant Criminal Background Check System.

 Section 23.
 This section simply states that sections 8 and 14 will take effect 6 months after the effective date of the legislation if passed.